arnavkamdar/cse15l-lab-reports/cs-lab-report-5.md

 **Step 5: Clone your fork of the repository from your Github account.**

 Since the command I used here was simply `git clone git@github.com:arnavkamdar/lab7.git`, I just typed this into the bash script.
-This is the ssh key for my fork of the lab7 repository.
+This uses the ssh key for my fork of the lab7 repository.

 **Step 6: Run the tests, demonstrating that they fail.**